CraftAcademyLabs/ca_course/career/elevator_pitch.md

 An elevator pitch does not have to include all of these components.
 But it usually has at least some explanations of what the idea, product, company, or person is and why it/they are valuable.

-Your assignment is to create a elevator pitch for when you are networking and meeting recruiters.
+Your assignment is to create an elevator pitch for when you are networking and meeting recruiters.
 The pitch should sound natural and have an easy flow.
 The pitch should not sound mechanical or rehearsed, even though you will rehearse it over and over again.